KDE/documentation-docs-kdenlive-org/user_interface/timeline.rst

 .. image:: /images/kdenlive_timeline_ruler.webp
    :alt: Timeline Ruler

-The timeline zone can be moved by dragging the square in the middle, and sized by either dragging the left or right edge or by positioning the playhead in the timneline and prssing :kbd:`I` or :kbd:`O` to set in-point and out-point, respectively.
+The timeline zone can be moved by dragging the square in the middle, and sized by either dragging the left or right edge or by positioning the playhead in the timeline and pressing :kbd:`I` or :kbd:`O` to set in-point and out-point, respectively.
 For more detailed information on preview render please refer to this section of the documentation.

 .. image:: /images/Kdenlive_timeline_ruler_context-menu.png